aurelienrb/bin2cpp/README.md

               If it's a directory, its content will be recursively iterated.
               Note: several inputs can be passed on the command line.
  -h         : this help message.
- -ns <name> : name of the namespace to be used in generated code (recommended).
-              Default is empty (no namespace).
+ -d <path>  : directory where to save the generated files.
  -o <name>  : base name to be used for the generated .h/.cpp files.
               => '-o generated' will produce 'generated.h' and 'generated.cpp' files.
               Default value is 'bin2cpp'.
+ -ns <name> : name of the namespace to be used in generated code (recommended).
+              Default is empty (no namespace).
 ```

 ## Example